vishwatejarvt/novabank-chatbot-qa/test-cases.md

 4.Verify your identity using a government-issued ID and any other required information.
 5.Review and accept the account terms and disclosures.
 6.Submit your application.
 7.Once approved, you can fund your account and start using your NovaBank debit card when it arrives.
 If you're having trouble with a specific step in the application process, let me know what you're seeing and I'll do my best to help.
-Please note that I cannot access or review individual applications. tc-004_
+Please note that I cannot access or review individual applications._
 - **Result:** Pass (with caveat)
 - **Notes:** Process is plausible and not trust-breaking.
 However, bot stated specific requirements (gov-ID, DOB, address) as confirmed NovaBank requirements, though the system prompt never specified them.
 Borderline over-confidence — would be a defect if any requirement were NovaBank-specific or wrong.
 Recommend system prompt clarify actual onboarding requirements.